Yagato/HoloClouds/README.md

-Small Python program that I made for my Social Big Data class 3rd term exam, using Uetchy's databases: https://www.kaggle.com/uetchy/vtuber-livechat
+Small Python program I made for one of my Big Data classes, using one of Uetchy's datasets: https://www.kaggle.com/uetchy/vtuber-livechat